ihsur7/pathfinder/process.md

 Keep in mind that the actual performance of the code will also depend on factors such as the size of the grid, the structure of the obstacles, and the efficiency of the Python interpreter.
 The time complexity analysis provides an estimate of the code's performance relative to the input size.

+## Rationale for Pricing

+The pricing for the pipeline path finder application is based on the following factors:

+1. The piping is made of copper.

+2. The piping is 15mm in diameter.

+3. The unit cost of piping is $9.90 per meter [3].

+4. The unit cost of L joints is $2.75 per joint [4].

+5. The unit cost of T joints is $1.43 per joint [5].

 ## Future Work
 1. **Implement A* Algorithm**: The A* algorithm is an extension of Dijkstra's algorithm that uses heuristics to improve performance.
 It is more efficient than Dijkstra's algorithm in many cases, especially when the shortest path is relatively short.
 Implementing the A* algorithm would be a good way to improve the performance of the pipeline path finder application.